-5. Based on the findings by SEBI, a Show Cause Notice dated August 08, 2022 (hereinafter referred to as "SCN") was issued by erstwhile AO to the Noticee under rule 4(1) of Rules to show cause as to why an inquiry should not be held and penalty, if any, should not be imposed upon him for the alleged violations of the provisions of regulations 3(a), (b), (c), (d), 4(1) and 4(2)(a) of the PFUTP Regulations.
+5. Based on the findings by SEBI, a Show Cause Notice dated August 05, 2022 (hereinafter referred to as "SCN") was issued by erstwhile AO to the Noticee under rule 4(1) of Rules to show cause as to why an inquiry should not be held and penalty, if any, should not be imposed upon him for the alleged violations of the provisions of regulations 3(a), (b), (c), (d), 4(1) and 4(2)(a) of the PFUTP Regulations.

-6. It was alleged in the SCN that the Noticee was indulged in reversal and non-genuine trades and details of the trades including the trade dates, name of the counterparties, time, price and volume, etc., were provided to the Noticee as Annexure to the SCN.
+6. It was alleged in the SCN that the Noticee had entered into reversal and non-genuine trades and details of the trades including the trade dates, name of the counterparties, time, price and volume, etc., were provided to the Noticee as Annexure to the SCN.
 7. Vide Part B of above referred SCN, Noticee was informed that SEBI had introduced a Settlement Scheme, i.e., SEBI Settlement Scheme, 2022 (hereinafter referred to as "Settlement Scheme 2022") in terms of regulation 26 of the Securities and Exchange Board of India (Settlement Proceedings) Regulations, 2018 (hereinafter referred to as "Settlement Regulations").
 It was informed that the Settlement Scheme 2022 provides a one-time opportunity to the entities against whom proceedings were initiated and appeals against the said proceedings were pending.
 The scheme commenced from August 22, 2022 and remained open for a period of 3 months.
 Later, the applicable period of the Settlement Scheme 2022 was extended to January 21, 2023 by SEBI.
-8. Since, Noticee did not avail the Settlement Scheme 2022, the adjudication proceedings against the Noticee were resumed.
-9. In the interest of natural justice, an opportunity of personal hearing was granted by erstwhile AO to the Noticee on March 23, 2023, vide hearing notice dated March 13, 2023 which was issued to the Noticee through SPAD and the same was duly delivered.
-Vide email dated March 17, 2023, Noticee responded to the said hearing notice.
-In response, vide email dated March 21, 2023, SCN along with its Annexures were provided to the Noticee and the hearing scheduled on March 23, 2023 was adjourned.

-10. Subsequently, Post SCN Intimation (hereinafter referred to as "PSI") dated March 06, 2024, was issued to the Noticee by erstwhile AO wherein it stated that SEBI had introduced another Settlement Scheme, i.e., SEBI Settlement Scheme, 2024 (hereinafter referred to as "Settlement Scheme 2024") in terms of regulation 26 of Settlement Regulations.
+The aforesaid SCN was issued through e-mail and Speed Post Acknowledgement Due (SPAD).
+8. Since Noticee did not avail the Settlement Scheme 2022, Noticee was provided with the opportunities of hearings on March 21, 2023 and May 15, 2023 before the erstwhile AO.
+However, Noticee failed to appear for the hearing on both the occasions.
+9. Subsequently, a Post SCN Intimation (hereinafter referred to as "PSI") dated March 06, 2024, was issued to the Noticee by erstwhile AO through e-mail and SPAD at the addresses available on record wherein it was stated that SEBI had offered another Settlement Scheme, i.e., SEBI Settlement Scheme, 2024 (hereinafter referred to as "Settlement Scheme 2024") in terms of regulation 26 of Settlement Regulations.
 The applicable period of the said scheme was March 11, 2024 to May 10, 2024.
 Later, the applicable period of the Settlement Scheme 2024 was extended to June 10, 2024 by SEBI.
-However, the PSI dated March 06, 2024 issued through SPAD could not be delivered to the Noticee at his last known addresses and it returned undelivered with remarks that "Left".
-It is observed that Noticee did not avail the Settlement Scheme 2024 and accordingly, the adjudication proceedings against the Noticee were resumed.
+However, PSI dated March 06, 2024 issued through SPAD returned undelivered with the remark, "Left".

+10. It is observed that Noticee did not avail the Settlement Scheme 2024 and accordingly, the adjudication proceedings against the Noticee were resumed.

-11. Since the PSI could not be served to the Noticee through SPAD, pursuant to appointment of the undersigned as AO, in terms of rule 7(3) of the Rules, the SCN and hearing notice were served to the Noticee by way of publication in newspapers where the Noticee was last known to have resided.
+11. Pursuant to appointment of the undersigned as AO, in terms of rule 7(3) of the Rules, the SCN and hearing notice were served upon the Noticee by way of publication in newspapers where the Noticee was last known to have resided.
 The notice regarding issuance of SCN and the hearing notice was published in the following manner on July 10, 2025: